Meet Our Instructors

 Ms. Colby Wheeler

-Colby Kempf is a Michigan native.
+Colby Wheeler is a Michigan native.
 She was born in Marquette, but has lived in West Michigan most of her life.
-Ms. Kempf graduated from Grand Valley State University with a bachelor’s degree in Criminal Justice in 2001.
+Ms. Wheeler graduated from Grand Valley State University with a bachelor’s degree in Criminal Justice in 2001.
 She received her master’s degree in Career Tech Education from Western Michigan University in 2018.

 Mr. Gregg Isenhoff

 Gregg Isenhoff graduated from Grandville High School, then Grand Rapids Community College and the police academy.
 In 1999, he became an officer with the Kentwood Police Department where he spent the majority of his law enforcement career.
 During that career, he was an instructor in several specialized areas, was part of the Metro Police Honor Guard and was a DARE officer.
 He also received an Excellence in Policing Award for the apprehension of an armed robber and a Certificate of Appreciation for professional actions at the shooting of another officer.